slavabdev/cookbook_ms3/README.md

   - The website use customized Materialize navigation bar.
 It is a navbar with a logo placing on the top-left and menu items on the top-right.
 When browsing the website from mobile devices, menu item list becoming a burger-button with a half-screen right-side list.
   - For user’s convenient navigation, navigation bar has a fixed position.
 - **Footer**
   - The website use customized Materialize Footer as well.
 The footer is divided on 2 blocks.
-First one includes short description of EasyPeasy website and social media icons with *hover effect* and active links to the social media pages.
+First one includes short description of Easy Peasy website and social media icons with *hover effect* and active links to the social media pages.
 At the current moment, social media links lead to the home page of the particular social media websites.
   -  Second block has a dynamic copyright caption.
 Which updates the year, based on the current date.
 - **HOME PAGE**
     - Besides navigation bar and footer **Home page** consists of **3 sections**: